icediscovery in C🔗

 serviceDiscovery, "Radar", "FrontLeft", "Image", printSearchResult, MessagingPattern_PUB_SUB);

-which searches for all {Radar, FrontLeft, Image}
+which searches for all {Radar, FrontLeft, Image} services offered by

-publishers and applies the provided function printSearchResult
+publishers and applies the provided function printSearchResult on each of

 them.
 The function must have the signature

-.
+void(const iox_service_description_t).
 Here we pass a function that prints the

 found services on the console: